Nilesh592/ProductDapperCrudMVC/README.md

 # ProductDapperCrudMVC

 A simple Product Master web application using Asp.net Core, Dapper and MSSql to create , view, edit and delete products.
-App is hosting using freeasphosting.net, click on following link to access the website - https://nileshshirsat.bsite.net/
+App is hosted using freeasphosting.net, click on following link to access the website - https://nileshshirsat.bsite.net/

 Desgign of website -